UniDive/SpLAn-UD/co-construction/README.md

 ![speaker_based sentence 2](./test/sb_test_2.svg)

 ### Consistency of the encoding
-In order to be converted, the speaker-based encoding is supposed to pass some consistency checks.
-The version 2.16 of SUD_French-Rhapsodie does not follow some if these checks.
-A branch [`AttachTo`](https://github.com/surfacesyntacticud/SUD_French-Rhapsodie/tree/AttachTo) contains a version which fixes these inconsistencies.
+In order to be converted, the speaker-based encoding must pass certain consistency checks.
+Version 2.16 of **SUD_French-Rhapsodie** does not adhere to all of these checks.
+A branch called [`AttachTo`](https://github.com/surfacesyntacticud/SUD_French-Rhapsodie/tree/AttachTo) contains a version that fixes these inconsistencies.

  - The value of the feature `AttachTo` must be of the form `[token_id]@[sent_id]` with a valid reference: `send_id` exists in the treebanks and `token_id` exists in this sentence.
 See [some ill-formed `AttachTo`](	https://universal.grew.fr/?custom=6846b72e035e6)
  - The feature `AttachTo` must be on the root node.
 See [exceptions](https://universal.grew.fr/?corpus=SUD_French-Rhapsodie@2.16&request=pattern%20{%20X%20[AttachTo]%20}%20without%20{%20*%20-[1=root]->%20X%20})